liferay/lexicon-site/src/pages/docs/patterns/dataset_display.md

 ### Empty state

-It is important to let the user know what happens in empty states and let them know what has happend and how to perform actions to move out from that empty state.
+It is important to let the user know what happens in empty states and let them know what has happened and how to perform actions to move out from that empty state.

 #### Empty dataset